Letterbook/FEP/feps/fep-8b32.md

 - **Canonicalization** is a transformation of a JSON object into the form suitable for hashing, according to some deterministic algorithm.
 - **Hashing** is a process that calculates an identifier for the transformed data using a cryptographic hash function.
-- **Signing** is a process that calculates a value that protects the integrity of the input data from modification.
+- **Signature generation** is a process that calculates a value that protects the integrity of the input data from modification.

 The resulting proof is added to the original JSON object under the key `proof`.
 Objects MAY contain multiple proofs.